IssueGuard: Real-Time Secret Leak Prevention Tool for GitHub Issue Reports: Evaluation

 \subsection{Model Effectiveness}

 As outlined in the methodology, \textsc{IssueGuard} integrates the CodeBERT-based classification pipeline from our prior work \cite{ahmed2025secretbreachpreventionsoftware}.
-While newer Large Language Models (LLMs) such as StarCoder and specialized encoders like StarPII \cite{}have shown promise in code tasks and personal information detection, our evaluation confirms that fine-tuned CodeBERT remains the optimal choice for real-time secret detection in issue reports.
+While newer Large Language Models (LLMs) such as StarCoder \cite{li2023starcodersourceyou} and specialized encoders like StarPII \cite{allal2023santacoderdontreachstars} have shown promise in code tasks and personal information detection, our evaluation confirms that fine-tuned CodeBERT remains the optimal choice for real-time secret detection in issue reports.

-To validate this choice, we compared our model against several other models, including StarCoder (15B) \cite{li2023starcodersourceyou}, StarPII \cite{allal2023santacoderdontreachstars}, and RoBERTa-base.
+To validate this choice, we compared our model against several other models, including StarCoder (15B), StarPII, and RoBERTa-base.
 As shown in Table \ref{tab:model_comparison}, our fine-tuned CodeBERT model achieves an F1-score of 92.70\%, outperforming both the much larger StarCoder (89.01\%) and the PII-specialized StarPII (90.24\%).
 While StarPII shows high precision, it suffers from lower recall in the noisy context of issue descriptions.
 CodeBERT provides the best balance of precision and recall while remaining lightweight enough for low-latency inference.

-Furthermore, the model's generalization was validated on a set of 178 real-world GitHub repositories.
-As shown in Table \ref{tab:wildresult}, the model achieved a macro-average F1-score of 81.60\%, demonstrating a strong ability to generalize beyond its training data.
+Furthermore, the model's generalization was validated on a set of 178 real-world GitHub repositories randomly selected from popular public projects.
+As shown in Table \ref{tab:wildresult}, the model achieved a macro-average F1-score of 81.60\%, demonstrating a strong ability to generalize beyond its training data, adopted from \cite{ahmed2025secretbreachpreventionsoftware}).